lopezelpesado/pre-apprenticeship-learning/week-1/execute-program/execute-program-learnings.md

 - The `let` keyword fixes this
 - Variable shadowing is when a certain scope has the same name as a variable outside that scope
 - We don't need a construct like `if` or `while` to create a new scope.
 Any code within `{}` will have its own scope

+## 22/6/21

+### Review

+#### Let

+- `let` is block scoped and so a variable declared with `let` inside a block (`{}`) is not available outside it
+- Similarly, `const` is also block scoped

+### Modern JavaScript: Const

+- Variables defined with `const` can't be reassigned
+- However, the value assigned to the variable can be mutated (changed)
+- `const` applies to the variable and not its value
+- We can shadow `const`, define variables with the same name in different scopes#
+- `var` doesn't need to be used and can be replaced with `let` and `const`
+- You can configure your linter (code analyser that flags errors and bugs) to disallow `var` and force you to use `const` for variables that are never reassigned, recommended

+### Modern JavaScript: For of loops

+- `for...in` loops iterate over an object's keys and not values
+- This can cause strange edge cases
+- Arrays are a special kind of object and `typeof` on an array will return `"object"`
+- An arrays keys are their indexes as strings
+- An array can be "sparse", they can have indexes with nothing in them at all
+- `for...in` skips missing array elements, if we have an empty array `arr = []` and put a value at index 3 `arr[3] = "a"` then a `for...in` would return ["3"]
+- This can cause bugs when not expected
+- `for...of` is better as it loops over the values not the keys
+- With a "sparse" array, it will loop over the missing indexes and return `undefined`
+- We can iterate over the keys of an object like `for...in` does by using `for...of` on an `Object.keys()` array of the object
+- `for...of` can be used to iterate over strings, will handle each character as a string with length 1
+- Linters can stop you from using the old `for...in` syntax

+### Modern JavaScript: Template literals

+- JS has 2 syntaxes for strings `"string"` and `'string'`, but wait!
+There is a third, `` `string` `` with backticks `` ` ``
+- The third type are called "template literals"
+- "Interpolation" (inserting something into something else) is the most common use
+- Wrapping an expression with `${}` will insert the result of that expression into the string
+- `${}` converts the value to a string by calling its `.toString()` method, probably won't do what we want with arrays and definitely not with objects
+- We can use `${}` as many times as we want in a template literal
+- Escaping works inside template literals
+- Strings can't have newlines in them
+- Template literals can
+- Template literals will include all whitespace, including indentation.
+Not normally a problem between HTML tags